Request-reply

 However, a two-way messaging conversation (referred to as a requester and replier messaging pair) is a requirement in many other cases.
 First, the requester sends a request message and waits for a reply message.
 Once the replier receives the request message, the replier responds with a reply message.

 These two approaches are called: Asynchronous (sender-receiver / one-way) and Synchronous (requester and replier / two-way) messaging transmission types.
-All Connect integration flows are asynchronous in nature unless the HTTP Reply or Request-reply component is added.
+All Integrations integration flows are asynchronous in nature unless the HTTP Reply or Request-reply component is added.
 These components enable two-way messaging conversation through the request-reply pattern, transforming the flow into a synchronous one.

 Triggers